mangled/MangledMud/guide.md

 Because the bag was locked to Igor, Murf cannot [GET](#GET) the bag.

 Igor wants to build a few rooms.
-He can only build off of a place where he can [GET](#GET) a link.
+He can only build off of a place where he can get a link.
 He needs to ask around to find one of these if he is just starting to build.
-Murf is going to [GIVE](#GIVE) Igor a link named 'n;north'.
-That means that both 'n' and 'north' activate that exit.
+Murf is going to give Igor a link named `n;north`.
+That means that both `n` and `north` activate that exit.
 Igor digs a room, and links the exit to it.
 He types:

     @dig Igor's House